alicerascol/etd/README.md

 ## Configuration

-ETD uses a yaml config file, when you clone the repo it has a baseline version called _etd.py_, these will need to be tailored to your environment.
+ETD uses a yaml config file, when you clone the repo it has a baseline version called _etd.yaml_, these will need to be tailored to your environment.

 ### Global